Oscars Prediction Markets: What can we learn from the Best Director Race for 2027?

 Key Takeaways:

-• Paul Thomas Anderson (One Battle After Another) is currently the runaway favorite with a 91% implied probability.
+• In 2026, Paul Thomas Anderson (One Battle After Another) was the runaway favorite with a 91% implied probability.

-Paul Thomas Anderson's BAFTA win led to a jump in his ‘Yes’ price, putting him firmly in lock territory.
-As PR and entertainment expert Lynn Carratt explains, PTA's triumphs at precursor events have set up “a fascinating dynamic ahead of the Oscars, creating “cliffhanger” between the UK’s appreciation for audience appeal and Hollywood’s potential reward for daring, innovative storytelling.”
+A win at the BAFTAs increases the ‘Yes’ price for any Director.
+And as PR and entertainment expert Lynn Carratt explains, such a situation always sets up “a fascinating dynamic ahead of the Oscars, creating “cliffhanger” between the UK’s appreciation for audience appeal and Hollywood’s potential reward for daring, innovative storytelling.”

-The Directors Guild of America (DGA) also awarded Paul Thomas Anderson the main prize, sending his Oscar odds rising further still.
 Historically, the DGA Award has been an almost perfect barometer, with only eight instances of the winner going on to miss out on the Academy Award.
+And it continued to be so, as PTA was soon picking up that long-awaited golden statue.

 Enjoying Covers content?
 Add us as a preferred source on your Google account Add as a preferred source on Google

-This category began the season as a three-way heat, but Paul Thomas Anderson’s One Battle After Another has now fully captured the momentum of the market.
+This category began the 2026 awards season as a three-way heat, but Paul Thomas Anderson’s One Battle After Another soon captured the momentum of the market.

-Traders appear to be banking on the overdue narrative, with many industry commentators suggesting that this could be the year that Paul Thomas Anderson gets the Oscar he’s waited so long for.
+Traders appeared to be banking on the overdue narrative, with many industry commentators suggesting that this could be the year that Paul Thomas Anderson gets the Oscar he’s waited so long for.

-Anderson’s 92¢ price tag indicates that traders see him as a near-lock.
-His wins at the Golden Globes and the BAFTAs has only reinforced the idea that this will be the year that he finally takes the podium.
+Anderson’s 91¢ price tag indicated that traders already saw him as a near-lock before his win.
+His win at the Golden Globes only reinforced the idea that 2026 would be the year he finally took the podium.

 Ryan Coogler (Sinners) | Chance 8%

-Despite the massive success of Hamnet in the Best Actress and Screenplay categories, Zhao’s directorial price is now just 2¢.
-Traders now appear to be splitting the film's success, and expecting awards for acting and writing rather than directing in this case.
+Despite the massive success of Hamnet in the Best Actress and Screenplay categories, Zhao’s directorial price remained fairly stagnant at around 4¢ for much of the race.
+Traders appeared to be splitting the film's success, and expecting awards for acting and writing rather than directing in this case.

 Award Ceremony Status Result